 You and I both know that I write a lot about positivity.
 Being positive is important!
 It will get you to the places you hope for, the places you dream of, and the places you’ve worked toward.
 We need positivity to be a driving force in our lives and the lives of those we love.

-But what about those times where you just don’t have the positivity?
+But what about those times where you just don’t have positive emotions?
 You can’t find it and it seems so far away.
-Those times where you are just frustrated and angry and want to cry.
+Those times where you are just frustrated, have intense feelings of anger, and want to cry.
 Those are just as important, provided they are part of a process.
 Because the truth is, anger is a gift.

 Things get in the way for all of us, and it is incredibly frustrating.
 It’s the times where you planned to go to the movies with your children or a friend, but have to cancel because you got the flu or were called into work.
 It’s the times where you are late for an important appointment and your car won’t start.
 Or the times where you find out a friend is sick and there is nothing you can do.
 Those “Come ON” moments in life.
 Some are more serious than others, but we all have them.
 We all get frustrated, and that’s okay.